hmoog/xmlhttprequest-ts/README.md

 ## Fixed Issues ##

-This is a typescript port of the [this library](https://github.com/driverdan/node-XMLHttpRequest/) and the following issues were fixed:
+This is a typescript port of [this library](https://github.com/driverdan/node-XMLHttpRequest/) and the following issues were fixed:

 * writes the temp files to the temp folder with sync requests for compatibility with AWS Lambda
 * unescapes pathname from url when loading from local filesystem